pdjr-signalk-plugins/mqttgw/README.md

 ------------------ | --- | ---
-root               | Optional string prefix to apply to all published topic names. | 'fromsignalk/' paths              | Optional list of objects each of which defines a Signal K path and how it should be published to the MQTT server. | [] defaultretain.     | Optional | true defaultinterval    | Optional integerspecifying the minimum interval | 60
+root               | Optional string prefix to apply to all published topic names. | 'fromsignalk/' paths              | Optional list of objects each of which defines a Signal K path and how it should be published to the MQTT server. | [] retaindefault      | Optional | true intervaldefault    | Optional integerspecifying the minimum interval | 60

 Each object in *publication.paths* is characterised by the following properties.